noae1/Smarter-initialization-of-the-centroids-for-Kmeans/README.md

 # K-means++ algorithm

-This repository contains the implementation of the K-Means++ algorithm in Python, integrated with the K-means algorithm that will be ported to a C extension using the C API.
+This repository contains the implementation of the K-Means++ algorithm in Python, integrated with the K-means algorithm that is ported to a C extension using the C API.

 ## About
 This algorithm ensures a smarter initialization of the centroids and improves the quality of the clustering.